Plutonomicon/plutonomicon/numeric.md

 This resolves both issues: we now have closure, and both `Natural` and `Integer` can be lawful instances.
 For `Natural`, the behaviour is clear; for `Integer`, this acts as a combination of `quotient` and `remainder`.

 Purescript instead uses the concept of a [_Euclidean domain_](https://en.wikipedia.org/wiki/Euclidean_domain), and defines a `EuclideanRing type class` to embody it.
 Our solution is both more general and more total: more general as it does not require `a` to be a commutative ring (or even a ring as such); more total as we define division and remainder by zero.
-While less &#39;mathematically-grounded&#39;, we consider the increased generality and totality worth the somewhat narrower concept.
+While less 'mathematically-grounded', we consider the increased generality and totality worth the somewhat narrower concept.

 ## Multiplicative inverses and groups